yahyagulshan/Terraform-AWS-code-pipeline/README.md

 ## Key Files

-* `main.tf`: The main Terraform configuration file where the AWS resources, including the SNS topic, are defined.
-Modify this file to customize the infrastructure according to your needs.

 * `variables.tf`: this file have the value of "repo-name", "code-build-project", "default_branch"
 * `S3.tf`: this file have S3 bucket name